2022 Pennsylvania gubernatorial election: Analysis

 Josh Shapiro defeated Doug Mastriano by 14.8%.
 While this marked a 2.73% Republican swing from 2018, it was still 13.18% larger than Joe Biden's win in the presidential race in Pennsylvania two years earlier in 2020, and 9.86% larger than Shapiro's reelection for Attorney General that same year.
 All counties in the Keystone State voted the exact same way they did in 2018, with Shapiro doing best in heavily populated Southeastern Pennsylvania, which is made up of Philadelphia and its suburbs, Berks County (Reading), the Lehigh Valley (Allentown, Bethlehem, and Easton), the Wyoming Valley (Scranton, Wilkes-Barre, and Hazleton), the Susquehanna Valley (Harrisburg and Carlisle), Erie County in the northwest corner, and finally, Greater Pittsburgh in the southwest.

 Doug Mastriano, meanwhile, piled up large margins in Pennsylvania's rural counties, but also won some populous places located in the western part of the state, like Butler, Washington, and Westmoreland counties near Pittsburgh.
 However, Mastriano significantly underperformed President Donald Trump's margins in the 2020 Presidential election in some of those counties; Westmoreland County, for example, voted for Trump by 28 points in 2020, but only backed Mastriano by 6 points in 2022.
 A similar leftward shift happened in neighboring Washington County, with Shapiro only losing the county by 2 points despite Joe Biden losing the county by over 20 points 2 years earlier.
 Mastriano also carried Lancaster, including the counties contained either fully or partially within his State Senate district, namely Adams, Franklin and York.
 Except for Adams and Franklin counties, Lancaster and York were once again carried by single digits by the Republican gubernatorial candidate just like 2018, as Mastriano's extremist views likely turned off moderate independents and Republicans in these areas.

 Southeastern Pennsylvania, a strong Democratic area during elections, shifted more Democratic.
-This region, with strongly Democratic Philadelphia, anchored by its suburbs, has become a Democratic stronghold in elections, winning all Delaware Valley counties.
-Southeastern Pennsylvania piled up large margins in its suburbs.
+This region, with strongly Democratic Philadelphia, anchored by its suburbs, has become a Democratic stronghold in elections.
+Shapiro comfortably won all Delaware Valley counties and piled up large margins in its suburbs.
 Its electorate is highly educated, affluent, and diverse.
 In addition to the region's strong Democratic tilt, abortion rights were a significant campaign issue among voters.
 According to CNN polling data, 62% of Pennsylvania voters believed abortion should be legal, and those voters broke for Shapiro by a landslide margin of 81%–18%.
 College-educated voters, who made up 41% of the electorate, also voted heavily for Shapiro by a 64%–35% margin.
 Shapiro won 92% of Black voters, 72% of Latino voters, and 50% of White voters.
 According to Ron Brownstein of CNN in 2023, Shapiro won independent voters by double-digit margins, which contributed to Mastriano's defeat.